pachdomenic/ofrp_device_samsung_universal1280/README.md

-# Orange Fox Device Tree for the Samsung Galaxy A33 5G (Exynos)
+# Orange Fox Device Tree for the Exynos 1280 devices

 ## Current Targets:
 a33x